blog Oracle blog in Spanish

 mkdir -p /u01/ords_install/config

-8.2) We create an images folder.
+8.2) Create an images folder.

-cp -r images/ /u01/ords/
+cp -r images/u01/ords/

 We create a logs folder, outside the ords directory.